jrh-dev/jrh-dev.github.io/_posts/2022-11-03-r_basics_data_processing.md

 * upper_limit
 * lower_limit

 You can use `tidyr::pivot_wider` from the `tidyr` package to transform the data to a long format.
 The columns to transform will be "attendances", "average", "upper_limit", and "lower_limit".
-You made need to install `tidyr` first, using `install.packages(tidyr)`.
+You made need to install `tidyr` first, using `install.packages("tidyr")`.

 Once happy with your data, try creating the c-chart with the code below.
-You made need to install `ggplot2` first, using `install.packages(ggplot2)`.
+You made need to install `ggplot2` first, using `install.packages("ggplot2")`.

 ```r
 library(ggplot2)